juhachoi0122/hackTX/README.md

 - How to build Chrome extensions using HTML, javascript, CSS
 - Usefulness of chatGPT in programming

-## What's next for Keyword Generator
+## What's next for Keyword Extractor
 - Using web scraping with python to automatically generate keywords from a highlighted portion of the website without the user having to manually enter text
 - Security errors